-There has been no significant change in the profile shape or in sediment volume over the survey period.
-At time there is more sand on the beach, and it has been more persistent in recent times.
+There has been no significant change in the profile shape or in sediment volume since 1997.
+At times there is more sand on the beach, and it has been more persistent in recent times.

 During 2000 a small cottage was built at the northern end of this beach, and in 2003 a boatshed was built and a minimal wooden seawall constructed adjacent to the profile line.
 The seawall does not appear to be affecting beach processes, but it is also not providing any significant protection to the land.